NEW Antibiotics In Societies – Online Panel Series 2020-2021

 - Susan Nayiga, Infectious Diseases Research Collaboration, Kampala

 - Rijul Kochhar, Massachusetts Institute of Technology

 Antibiotic science, technology and infrastructures (17th December 10.30-12:00pm GMT).
-To register for this event, please click here.
+To watch this session, please click here.

 - Charlotte Brives, University of Bordeaux